SEE PACKAGES INCLUDING ::

 Now basking in its regained status as the capital of Germany, Berlin is a dramatic blend of tradition and cutting-edge trendiness.
 Few cities have seen as many changes in the 20th century as Berlin, which was bombed to pieces during World War II, physically divided for decades, and then joyfully made whole again in 1990.
 Landmarks such as the Reichstag, Brandenburg Gate, Checkpoint Charlie, Kaiser Wilhelm Memorial Church, and the Berlin Wall Memorial are somber reminders of the city's tumultuous history.
 Meanwhile, a diverse art scene (over 400 art galleries), world-class cuisine, vibrant nightlife, exciting festivals, and high-profile sporting events and recreation opportunities make Berlin a solid hub of forward-focused culture.

-The name means Picture Gallery, and you’ll be hard-pressed to find a better painting collection than these offerings from the 13th to 18th centuries by such luminaries as Bruegel, van Eyck, Rubens, and Rembrandt.
+You'll be hard-pressed to find a better painting collection than the offerings in the Gemäldegalerie (Picture Gallery) by such luminaries as Van Dyk, Hals, Rubens, and Rembrandt.
 Designed by Munich architects Hilmer & Sattler, the building is a work of art in its own right.
 And if you love modern art, the New National Gallery is a must.

-Stroll the Oranienburger Strasse, a popular place at night and an artists’ meeting point with plentiful cafes and restaurants.
-For good live music, visit a local Biergarten or Biersalon, or take in a show.
-Your Local Host will have suggestions to pass the time while in Berlin.
+Stroll the Oranienburger Strasse, an “in-place” at night and an artists meeting point with plentiful cafes and restaurants.
+Or take in a show, your Local Host will have suggestions to pass the time while in Berlin.

 Mention oompah-pah bands, lederhosen, and beer gardens and one city immediately springs to mind: Munich!
 But the Bavarian capital offers a whole lot more than its Oktoberfest reputation might suggest.
 Nestled at the foot of the German Alps, Munich has developed into a true year-round destination with terrific cultural and entertainment opportunities, sightseeing, shopping, cuisine, and even skiing and sailing close by.
 When visiting, check out all the attractions the city is known for: Marienplatz, Munich's most famous square; the New Town Hall with its delightful 15-minute glockenspiel display that runs daily; the landmark Frauenkirche with its gothic 15th-century nave; Olympic Stadium; and the opulent Residenz and Nymphenburg Palaces.